 Mission statements.
 They sound inherently business babbley, don't they?
 But even if you think they're a little ... silly ... they're really important guideposts for making decisions, staying inspired, and setting a bigger picture that gives your day-to-day work purpose.

-Problem is, because the idea of a mission statement is so vague and broad, a lot of companies have trouble nailing one down.
 I did some research on companies with excellent mission statements, and pulled out the characteristics they all have in common.
 This post will show you how to write a great mission statement, told through the lens of some of the best ones out there.

 Common Mistakes People Make When Writing Mission Statements

 1) It's too long.
 (This will, ironically, be the longest section of the post.)

 In one of my first "real world" jobs, my boss -- the CEO -- asked me to write a mission statement for the company.
 I knew they were supposed to be pretty short, so I wrote a couple paragraphs.

 Wrong.
 Thank you for playing, Take this toaster as a lovely parting gift.

 Just kidding, he didn't fire me, but we were both equally as clueless about how to write a great mission statement.
 The first thing to know is that they should be really short -- as in, like, a sentence.
 Maybe two.
 Check out Southwest Airlines' mission statement, for example:

 "The mission of Southwest Airlines is dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit."